Paolo Pillitteri: Personal life and death

 In 1965, Pillitteri married Rosilde Craxi, sister of the former PSI leader Bettino Craxi; their marriage lasted until her death in 2017.
 His son Stefano Pillitteri, a criminal lawyer, was a municipal councilor in Milan for Forza Italia (FI).
 He had responsibility for quality, citizen services, civic services, and regulatory simplification within the centre-right coalition municipal council (FI/The People of Freedom–Northern League) led by mayor Letizia Moratti for five years from 5 June 2006 until 1 June 2011; his daughter Maria Vittoria also held various important roles in Mediaset.
 On 10 June 2022, Pillitteri remarried to Cinzia Gelati, a journalist from Canegrate; they were initially supposed to marry in February 2022 but Pillitteri was ill and had been hospitalized at the San Raffaele Hospital in Milan.
+Pillitteri died in Milan on 5 December 2024, his 84th birthday.

 Pilitteri met Silvio Berlusconi in 1978.
 An Inter Milan supporter, he said that the only quarrel with his second wife was that she was a supporter of Inter Milan rival Juventus.

-Pillitteri died in Milan on 5 December 2024, his 84th birthday.